Ipstenu/varnish-http-purge/plugin/readme.txt

 = Why doesn't my cache purge when I edit my theme? =

 Because the plugin only purges your <em>content</em> when you edit it.
 That means if you edit a page/post, or someone leaves a comment, it'll change.
 Otherwise, you have to purge the whole cache.
-The plugin will do this for you if you change your theme, but not when you edit your theme.
+The plugin will do this for you if you ''change'' your theme, but not when you edit your theme.

-That said, if you use Jetpack's CSS editor, it will purge the whole cache on save.
+That said, if you use Jetpack's CSS editor, it will purge the whole cache for your site on save.

 = How do I manually purge the whole cache? =

 Click the 'Purge Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).

+There's also a "Purge Varnish" button on the admin toolbar.

+= I don't see a button! =

+Are you using Multisite?
+Are you on the main site on the network?
+You know, the one in example.com?
+And are you using subfolders?

+Only the multisite <em>network</em> admins can purge that site, because on a subfolder network if you flush the site at example.com, then everything under that (like example.com/site1 and example.com/siten and everything else) would also get flushed.
+That means that a purge on the main site purges the entire network.

+I don't know about you, but I don't want my random site-admins to be able to do that.
+So to mitigate that, only the network admins can purge everything on the main site of a subfolder network.

 = Why is nothing caching when I use PageSpeed? =